Ir0n2/RoryFlix/README.md

 # License

-See the LICENSE file included with this repository.
+Software licensing is not punk rock!

 ---

-Enjoy giving your old laptop a second life. 🍿
+Enjoy giving your old laptop a second life fighting the system.